LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> 3
 ```

-With this you can create functions that create counters that starts with given number:
+With this, you can create functions that create counters that start with a given number:

 ```scheme
 (define (make-counter n)